BlankPage-Ctrl/BlankPage-Ctrl/README.md

 I'm a Self-taught Developer and Security-Oriented System Designer.
 Currently building **OrcaleDesk**, modular desktop platform for schools.
-I focus on performance, encryption, and scalable backend systems.
+I focus on performance, and scalable backend systems.

 ---